0WN463/wellspring/README.md

 ## Progress
 ### Completed
-1. neural-network
+1. neural_network
-2. fuzzy-system
+2. fuzzy_system
-3. cyber-security
+3. cyber_security
 4. statistic
-5. graph-theory
+5. graph_theory

 ### Some minor tweaks required
 1. algorithm analysis
 2. ai

 ### WIP
-1. computer-networks
+1. computer_networks
-2. computer-vision
+2. computer_vision
-3. discrete-structures
+3. discrete_structures
-4. natural-language-processing
+4. natural_language_processing
+5. linear_optimization

+## Contribution

+Feel free to create issues for any typos, improvements, or even if you have any doubts about the subject matter (though the frequency of addressing issues may vary).

 ## Acknowledgement

 All information produced in this repository are adapted from various modules provided by National University of Singapore.